SumiSastri/music-catalog/README.md

 ## FRONTEND FOLDER STRUCTURE
 - create your folder for components and split into presentational and stateful
+- create redux folders for store, actions and reducers in src folder (not react components)

 ## VERSION CONTROL
 Set up github repo and link local version